ValerieNielson/portfolio-bash-script/README.md

 # Profiler Script

 ## Overview
-This repository contains a bash script designed to provide an interactive experience where users can learn more about a character named Valerie and play a game of "Two Truths and a Lie".
+This repository contains a bash script designed to provide an interactive experience where users can learn more about Valerie and play a game of "Two Truths and a Lie".
 The script guides the user through selecting facts about Valerie and engages them in a fun game.

 ## Features
 - Display a welcome message introducing Valerie.